 A jurisdiction's annual Compliance Audit must be completed within six (6) months after end of the jurisdiction's fiscal year (Compliance Audit Deadline).
 SBCTA staff shall monitor the scheduling and progress of the audits to ensure prompt communication by the Auditor after information submittals by jurisdiction, and timely completion of the final MSI audit report.
 If a jurisdiction is not able to meet the information submittal deadlines set by the Auditor or the Compliance Audit Deadline due to unforeseen circumstances beyond its control, the jurisdiction may submit a request to SBCTA's Executive Director no later than thirty days prior to the submittal deadline set by the Auditor or the Compliance Audit Deadline, whichever extension is required, and a two (2) month automatic extension will be granted.
-Any further requests for extensions of the Compliance Audit Deadline are subject to approval by the Board.
-The Board may approve further Compliance Audit Deadline extensions, if the Board finds: (1) the Compliance Audit was not completed timely for reasons outside of the jurisdiction's control, such as federal, state, and GASB reporting requirements, or catastrophic events; or (2) it is in the best interests of SBCTA to grant the extension.
+Any further requests for extensions of the Compliance Audit Deadline extensions, if the Board finds: (1) the Compliance Audit was not completed timely for reasons outside of the jurisdiction's control, such as federal, state, and GASB reporting requirements, or catastrophic events; or (2) it is in the best interests of SBCTA to grant the extension.
 SBCTA staff shall be responsible for requesting extensions related to Auditor performance.